The Men’s Shed Association.

 "We’re from the make and mend era.
 And if you go back to the sort of post war time, things were built to last.

-Most people secondary school back then had trades training, training in some sort of workshop, usually woodshop, but some guys did metal craft and other things as well.
+Most people secondary school back then had trades training, usually woodshop, but some guys did metal craft and other things as well.
 Nowadays, the schools do very little of that.
 It seems to have been dropped.
 And again, a lot of our possessions are single use now, and when they when they get to be a problem, we throw them away.
 But there are still people who have treasured possessions that are fixable and the Shedders can help the with that."

 Do you think learning to use your hands is good for people?